 Australian Botanic Gardens, Mt Annan

-Sam Crawford Architects was engaged by the Royal Botanic Gardens and Domain Trust to conduct a feasibility study into the relocation of the NSW Herbarium from its current site in the Royal Botanical Gardens to a new site at the Australian Botanical Gardens in Mount Annan.
+We were engaged by the Royal Botanic Gardens and Domain Trust to conduct a feasibility study into the relocation of the NSW Herbarium from its current site in the Royal Botanical Gardens to a new site at the Australian Botanical Gardens in Mount Annan.
 The feasibility study also examined how the existing Herbarium Building in the Royal Botanical Gardens (The Brown Building) could be re-purposed as a commercial development.

 The feasibility study was comprised of 2 main parts.
 The first part was the master-planning and concept planning for both the Herbarium and the Brown Building.
 The requirements and constraints for both buildings were considerable; The Herbarium has complex specimen preservation and quarantine requirements, sensitive site constraints and considerable need for a generous public engagement.
 The Brown Building is constrained by the idiosyncrasies of the original 1970’s brutalist building, the sensitivity and prominence of the Royal Botanical Gardens Site and the complex mix of public, private and commercial functions required for the building.